 Trustees elected Dr. Paige Patterson as the fifth President of the institution in 1992.
-The Patterson presidency has been marked by rapid growth.
-Southeastern's enrollment grew from 623 in the 1991-1992 school year to more than 1,800 in 1998-1999.
+Southeastern's enrollment grew from 623 in 1991-1992 to more than 2,000 in 1999-2000.
 Curriculum revisions in 1994 brought about a more traditional theological degree plan for most Seminary students.

-In the Fall of 1994 Southeastern Baptist Theological College was established by the Trustees of Southeastern Seminary.
+In the Fall of 1994 Southeastern Baptist Theological College was established as a new division of Southeastern Baptist Theological Seminary.
 Classes in the Baccalaureate program began in January of 1995.
 In addition, the Associate of Divinity program became part of the College curriculum.
+In April 2000 by action of the Board of Trustees, the name of the college was changed to Southeastern College at Wake Forest.